Felipe-S-M/PersonalProject-backend-Remaster/README.md

 * REST API with Spring Web MVC

     * An `CustomerController` containing all the endpoints related to the customer crud
+    * An `AuthorityController` containing all the endpoints related to the roles crud
     * An `EmployeeController` containing all the endpoints related to the employee crud
     * An `ServiceOrderController` containing all the endpoints related to the service order crud
     * An `BudgetController` containing all the endpoints related to the budget crud